savonarola/edantic/README.md

 # Edantic

-Eduntic is a library for casting «plain» JSON-originated data into Elixir data structures with nessesary validations.
+Edantic is a library for casting «plain» JSON-originated data into Elixir data structures with nessesary validations.

 ## Example